psanch21/EvalGAN/README.md

 # EvalGAN
-Official code for Out-of-Sample Testing for GANs by ....
+Official code for Out-of-Sample Testing for GANs by Pablo Sánchez-Martín, Pablo M. Olmos and Fernando Perez-Cruz.

 ## Table of Contents